caro46/Tetraploid_project/canu_assembly.md

 module load python/intel/3.4.2
 make -j all
 ```
 And with the `make config-standard` (instead of `make config-edit-user`).
 Will need to install another version of `Python` or ask Sharcnet.
+Tried also after installing locally `Python-2.7.9` and adding it to the `PATH`, still not working.